Master of Science in Data Science 2024-2025 Edition

 The integration of data science and business knowledge has created a demand for professionals who can make data-driven decisions to help their organizations succeed in today’s data-intensive world.
-The MSDS program includes 33 credits and is full-time and in-person.
+The MSDS program includes 34 credits and is full-time and in-person.
 The program runs over the fall, spring, and summer sessions.
-The students complete eight required data science courses and choose a three-course specialization (Fintech, International Business, and Global Supply Chain Management).
-Students may also choose a generalist track (no specialization) that tailors electives to their personal and professional needs.
-Applicants who do not have the prerequisites for the MSDS program, depending on their background, will be required to take specific bridge courses during the summer before the full-time program begins.
+The students complete eight required data science courses and choose three electives that fit their professional needs and interests with courses in fintech, global supply chain management, international business, healthcare, or general management.
+They may also opt to take a direct study, co-ops, or special topics in data science with program director approval.
+Applicants who do not have the perquisites for the MSDS program, depending on their background, will be required to take specific bridge courses during the summer before the full-time program begins.

 Modern day organizations need individuals who not only understand but know how to leverage and lead with applied data science to optimize both the business side, and product and services side of the organization.
 Our Master of Science in Data Science (MSDS) program builds on Bryant’s expertise in business education to provide all students with a strong foundation in business and feature a modern, open-source-focused curriculum for students who seek the technical expertise required to become data scientist, data engineers, and analyst, and the business skills to apply this knowledge in a business domain of their interest.
 The program trains students to utilize the tools of data management, data visualization, machine learning, natural language processing, deep learning, AI, cloud, and distributed processing to solve real-world business problems.
 The program focuses on topics such as reproducible data science experiments, collaborative problem solving, communication, security, and ethical issues that arise in data science and AI.